-For the eight months ended December 31, 2007, we recorded \$294.4 million of revenues from Energy Transfer Partners, L.P. ("ETP"), primarily from NGL marketing activities.
-We incurred \$35.2 million in operating costs and expenses for the eight months ended December 31, 2007.
+For the year ended December 31, 2008 and the eight months ended December 31, 2007, we recorded \$618.4 million and \$294.4 million, respectively, of revenues from Energy Transfer Partners, L.P. ("ETP"), primarily from NGL marketing activities.
+We incurred \$192.2 million and \$35.2 million in costs of sales and operating costs and expenses for the year ended December 31, 2008 and the eight months ended December 31, 2007, respectively.
 We have a long-term revenue generating contract with Titan Energy Partners, L.P. ("Titan"), a consolidated subsidiary of ETP.
 Titan purchases substantially all of its propane requirements from us.
 The contract continues until March 31, 2010 and contains renewal and extension options.
 We and Energy Transfer Company ("ETC OLP") transport natural gas on each other's systems and share operating expenses on certain pipelines.
 ETC OLP also sells natural gas to us.